 Step 2 – Press Alt+F4 key form your keyboard.
 Now, press the down arrow key till you see the “Restart” option on the window.
 Hit Enter to reboot your computer.

 After rebooting, Wait for 5 minutes, so that everything loads up in your PC.
-After that Just connect your Moose again. check if your problem has fixed or not.
+After that Just connect your Mouse again. check if your problem has fixed or not.
 If the problem is still there go for the next fix.

 Fix-3 Change mouse properties